 If SQL Server Agent is not running, no jobs can run.
 Make sure the service is set to start automatically and, if jobs are failing, attempt to start it manually.
+If the service will still not start of start it manually.
 If the service will still not start, check the following: